 - Which specific Learning Objectives did this paper meet, and why?

-- Did the student attempt to meet a Learning Objective in this paper but was unsuccessful?
-What did he/she learn from this experience?
+- Did you attempt to meet a Learning Objective in this paper and were you unsuccessful?
+What did you learn from this experience?

-- Does this paper demonstrate that the student’s scholarship has improved over time?
-For example, did the student meet one of the Objectives more effectively in this essay than in an earlier paper?
+- Does this paper demonstrate that your scholarship has improved over time?
+For example, did you meet one of the Objectives more efficiently than in an earlier paper?

 The portfolio project will be graded as a pass/fail course.
-For a student to complete the course, the portfolio must earn the equivalent of a “B” or higher.
-Students who submit a portfolio that falls under the required threshold will receive an “incomplete” grade.* To complete the portfolio project, the student must sufficiently meet the following four rubric points:
+For you to complete the course, the portfolio must earn the equivalent of a “B” or higher.
+Students who submit a portfolio that falls under the requirement threshold will receive an “incomplete” grade*.
+To complete the portfolio project, you must sufficiently meet the following four rubric points: